Back to Results

 Arthur Levine

-Arthur Levine is president emeritus of Columbia University's Teachers College and president emeritus of the Woodrow Wilson National Fellowship Foundation.
+Arthur Levine is president emeritus of Columbia University's Teachers College and the Woodrow Wilson National Fellowship Foundation.
 He is the author or coauthor of many books, including Generation on a Tightrope: A Portrait of Today's College Students.